Ivo-Balbaert/The_Way_to_Jai/book/2B_Compiler_command_line_options.md

 # 2B - Compiler command-line options

 The structure of a typical jai command is as follows:
-`jai -option1 -option2 file_to_compile.jai -- arguments for metaprogram`
+`jai -option1 -option2 file_to_compile.jai - arguments for metaprogram`

-Every argument after `-- ` is ignored by the compiler itself (the space after -- is mandatory!), and is passed to the metaprogram for its own use.
+Every argument after `-` is ignored by the compiler itself, and is passed to the user-level metaprogram for its own use.
 Any argument not starting with a -, and before --, is the name of a file to compile.
+The -- command line arguments are not for the compiler itself; they are passed from the default metaprogram to your compile-time execution environment.
+The --- arguments are the actual command-line arguments for the compiler itself (see § 30.5).

 Example:     `jai -x64 program.jai -- info for the compile_time execution`
 It is also allowed to add the options after the source-file name, like this: